dwainetrain/minderva/README.md

 - Menu - User Profile and Sign Out should move to the right and go under an Account Drop Down Menu
 - Quiz - It should somehow (modal?)
 Fade to the Quiz design
 - It should have a Login Screen Designed
+- Overall - It shouldn't flash the login screen when first loading up (have loading animation)
+- Quiz - It should show what langugage you're expected to translate to...

 Overall Notes: